Remynfv/LegitSlimePaper/README.md

 Apply patches with `./gradlew applyAllPatches` and then run a dev server with `./gradlew runServer`.
 You can generate a mojmap jar with `./gradlew createMojmapBundlerJar`.

+## Important note

+When compiling, 10 GB of RAM are allocated to Gradle by default.
+If your system has just a bit more than 10 GB or lower it will freeze, potentially corrupting important stuff.
+To fix this you should lower the Xmx value in the gradle.properties file.
+4 GB or more should be enough.

 ## How to contribute
 1. You first need to have the currently applied patches with `./gradlew applyAllPatches` and then you can start working on the code.